ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

 # CCTPFundManager Contract Documentation

 ## Overview
-The `CCTPFundManager` contract is integral to the Cross-Chain Transfer Protocol (CCTP) operations within the MultiSwap ecosystem.
-It manages the coordination and settlement of cross-chain token transfers, ensuring secure and verifiable transactions across different blockchain networks.
+Manages the coordination and settlement of cross-chain token transfers using CCTP.

 ## Constants
 - **WEEK:** `uint32 constant`